Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/06-non-blocking-communication.md

 In the previous episodes, we learnt how to send messages between two ranks or collectively to multiple ranks.
 In both cases, we used blocking communication functions which meant our program wouldn't progress until the communication had completed.
-It takes time, and computing power, to transfer data into buffers, to send that data around (over the network) and to receive the data into another rank.
+It takes time and computing power to transfer data into buffers, to send that data around (over the network) and to receive the data into another rank.
 But for the most part, the CPU isn't actually doing much at all during communication, when it could still be number crunching.

 ## Why bother with non-blocking communication?

-Non-blocking communication is communication which is handled in the background.
+Non-blocking communication is communication which happens in the background.
 So we don't have to let any CPU cycles go to waste!
 If MPI is dealing with the data transfer in the background, we can continue to use the CPU in the foreground and keep doing tasks whilst the communication completes.
 By *overlapping* computation with communication, we hide the latency/overhead of communication.
-This is critical in lots of HPC applications, especially when using lots of CPUs because as the number of CPUs increases, the overhead of communicating with all those CPUs increases.
-If you use blocking synchronous sends, the time spent communicating data may become longer than the time spent calculating!
-All non-blocking communications are asynchronous, even when using synchronous sends because the communication is still happening in the background, even though the communication cannot complete until the data is received.
+This is critical for lots of HPC applications, especially when using lots of CPUs, because, as the number of CPUs increases, the overhead of communicating with them all also increases.
+If you use blocking synchronous sends, the time spent communicating data may become longer than the time spent creating data to send!
+All non-blocking communications are asynchronous, even when using synchronous sends, because the communication happens in the background, even though the communication cannot complete until the data is received.

 > ## So, how do I use non-blocking communication?
 >
 > Just as with buffered, synchronous, ready and standard sends, MPI has to be programmed to use either blocking or
 > non-blocking communication.
 For almost every blocking function, there is a non-blocking equivalent.
-Non-blocking
+They have the same
-> functions have the same name as their blocking counterpart, but prefixed with "I".
-The "I" stands for "immediate",
+> name as their blocking counterpart, but prefixed with "I".
+The "I" stands for "immediate", indicating that the
-> indicating that the function returns immediately and does not block the program.
-The table below shows some examples
+> function returns immediately and does not block the program.
+The table below shows some examples of blocking functions
-> of blocking functions and their non-blocking counterparts.
+> and their non-blocking counterparts.
 >
 > | Blocking        | Non-blocking     |
 > | --------------- | ---------------- |